octpus123/AutoText/README.md

     <Screenshot1 here>

-    Click the Jump start link under a configratino to run the extesion.
+    Click the 'Jump Start' link under a configratino to run the extesion.

     <Screenshot 2 here>